reMarkable/cobalt/README.md

 # Cobalt Prototype Demo

+* ` ./build.sh fastrand`
+  * This generates a fastrand python module that wraps a fast C random number generator.
+This is particularly useful in speeding up randomized response simulations, but not necessary.

 * `./cobalt.py run`
   * This generates synthetic data, runs the straight-counting pipeline, runs the Cobalt prototype pipeline, and generates a visualization of the results.
 You